samirm00/javaScript-drum-kit/project-planning/development-strategy.md

 ### DOM

-- `index.html`:
+- `index.html`: create `span` for each `div` child with class sound.
+- create `audio` element with the source and `data-key`
+- add links to the `init.js`

 ### style

 - `style1.css`:
-- Add transition properties to the keys class and add playing class so when the a key is pressed  it will change the size and border  - - class playing to be used by `js` to trigger the sound
+- Add transition properties to the keys class and add playing class so when the a key is pressed  it will change the size and border
+- add class `playing` to use with functions and class `class sound` to style the word

 ### JavaScript

-- `style1.css`: style the background and each key , so the have square grey blackish background
+- craete folder `handlers`
+- add `playSound.js` file contains a function `playSound()`
+- add `removeTransition.js` file contains a function `removeTransition()`

+- craete folder `listeners`
+- add `keydown.js` file contains an even listener call the function  `playSound()`
+- add `transitioned.js /` file contains an even listener call the function  `removeTransition()`
+-